UMAprotocol/UMIPs/UMIPs/umip-151.md

 ## Implementation
-Using the `timestamp` and `ancillaryData`  from a `proposePrice` for this UMIP you can query all necessary tools to recreate any index within the Volatility DAOracle.
+Using the `timestamp` and `ancillaryData` from a `requestAndProposePriceFor` for this UMIP you can query all necessary tools to recreate any index within the Volatility DAOracle.
 The `timestamp` is seconds since the Unix epoch.
 The `ancillaryData` consists of three data points concatenated into a single parameter: `id:{methodology}-{window}-{targetAsset}`.

 * `methodology` - This is the identifier for the methodology.
 This four-character identifier can be used to look up the methodology in the [Volatility DAO Github](https://github.com/Volatility-DAO/PIPS/tree/main/Approved/DAOracle).
 * `window` - This is the time window to which the methodology is applied.
 Window uses standardized time formats, where lower-denomination units are lowercase and higher-denominations are uppercase: